IntersectMBO/governance-actions/mainnet/2026-05-12-ppu-plutus/metadata.jsonld.md

 ### Performance

 [Benchmarking results](https://github.com/IntersectMBO/plutus/actions/workflows/cost-model-benchmark.yml) have been obtained for the new primitives to ensure the validity of the cost models.
-Before deployment on mainnet, each new primitive will also be benchmarked to ensure that Praos timing guarantees are preserved.
 Changes to existing primitives have also been benchmarked.

 ### Sustainability